therealgliz/blooket-hacks/README.md

-If you get banned I'm not the one to blame.
+If you get banned I'm not the one to be held accountable, as these are against Blooket's TOS.

--lol
+-lol-jude